Nightwatch (comics)

 Nightwatch, also known as Nighteater, is a fictional character appearing in American comic books published by Marvel Comics.
 He exists in Marvel's main shared universe, known as the Marvel Universe.
+His creation, appearance and abilities were inspired by the success of the character Spawn.

 Publication history

 Nightwatch's alter ego, Dr. Kevin Barry Trench, first appeared in 1993, in Web of Spider-Man #97.
 Trench went and took on the Nightwatch identity two issues later, in Web of Spider-Man #99.

 Most of his appearances came in the 1990s in various titles starring Spider-Man and in his own short-lived, self-titled key series.
 One of his more prominent roles was in the Maximum Carnage crossover, a fourteen-part miniseries that ran in the Spider-Man titles in 1993.
 The character returned in a 2014-2015 storyline in She-Hulk, in which he was retroactively revealed as originally being a supervillain known as Nighteater.

 Fictional character biography

 Original appearances

 Doctor Kevin Trench, upon witnessing a costumed man seemingly die battling some terrorists armed with invisibility-generating 'cloaking" devices, unmasked the body afterward to learn that it was an older version of himself.

 Freaking out, Trench stripped the costume from "his" body and fled to a deserted island, reasoning that if he just never wore the suit or went home, he would not die.
 Events conspired to bring him back, as the criminal Alfredo stole one of the costume gloves after washing up on the island and being nursed to health by Trench.
 After Alfredo had been dealt with, Trench decided that he could not avoid his destiny, and decided to investigate the costume's origins.

 As the superhero Nightwatch, Trench battled menaces such as the "Maximum Carnage" gang, who were wreaking havoc across New York and slaughtering dozens of innocent civilians.
 He had many allies in the fight, including, but not limited to, Captain America, Black Cat, Deathlok and Firestar.
-He also fought the mutated Deathmask.
+He also fought the mutated Deathgrin.
 Graduating into his own book, Nightwatch encountered similar "cloaked" villains, and was shocked when their technology merged with and enhanced his costume.
 In between battling menaces like Flashpoint, Cardiac (whose technology had been stolen to create the more vicious Cardiaxe), and Venom, Nightwatch discovered that an old ex-girlfriend was working for the shady Morelle Pharmaceuticals on a nanotech project.